MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-initial-setup.md

 ![Successful health check.](media/health_check.png)

-You must have Azure AD tenant admin credentials to link the finance and operations and Dataverse environments.
+You must have Microsoft Entra tenant admin credentials to link the finance and operations and Dataverse environments.
 After you link the environments, users can sign in by using their account credentials and update an existing table map.

 ## Find the limit on the number of legal entities or companies that can be linked for dual-write